ABOUT INTERNATIONAL RELATIONS SUMMER RESEARCH COLLEGE (SRC)

 How to Apply:

 See below for project descriptions to identify your top choice(s).
-Download the preference form and use it to express your preference regarding faculty mentors and research projects.
-Please email the preference form, cover letters, resume, and unofficial transcript to Cassie Myers in the Political Science Department.
-IMPORTANT NOTE: Please save all of your files as a PDF and send these application materials in PDF form to Cassie.
+Download the preference form (below) and use it to express your preference regarding faculty mentors and research projects.
+Please email the preference form, cover letters, resume, and unofficial transcript to Becca Hall in the Political Science Department.
+IMPORTANT NOTE: Please save all of your files as a PDF and send these application materials in PDF form to Becca.
 If your application is approved, someone will contact you to set up an interview.
 The department is only accepting applications via email.

-Please submit applications in PDF format via email to Cassie Myers at: firstname.lastname@example.org.
+Please submit applications in PDF format via email to Becca Hall.

 Questions?
-Contact Cassie Myers, Political Science, Encina Hall West Room 100, email: email@example.com.
+Contact Becca Hall, Political Science, Encina Hall West Room 100.